Today in science comes the news that men seem to respond differently to pain than women, for a very surprising reason.

 Stress adds to men’s pain (but not women’s)

-The research team suggest that the men’s anticipation of pain sparked a stress response which caused greater sensitivity to pain.
+The research team suggest that the men’s anticipation of hurt sparked a stress response which caused greater sensitivity to pain.

 “There was no reason to expect it would be specific to males.
-That came as a complete surprise,” senior author on the study Dr Jeffrey Mogil who is a professor of psychology at McGill University said.
+That came as a complete surprise,” explained senior author of the study Dr Jeffrey Mogil, who is a professor of psychology at McGill University.

 The findings are important because they may help treat chronic pain in more effective ways – perhaps even taking different approaches to pain in men and women.

 “I think it is appropriate to say that further study of this extremely robust phenomenon might give us insights that may be useful for future treatment of chronic pain, and I don’t often say that!”
 Dr Mogil explained.
 “One thing is for sure, after running this study, I’m not very proud of my gender.”

 So there you have it.
 One wonders if this is why the so-called very upsetting-to-gents Man Flu might exist?
 They’ve been there before and are very worried about going there again, thus they feel super crap when they do?